LuigiBrosNin/UNI/Master first year/Decision making with constraint programming.md

 ![[Pasted image 20240925175625.png]]

+MinZinc comes with a cheat sheet under the "help" tab that looks really helpful :)

 ### Modeling in CP
 User models a decision problem by formalizing:
 - **the unknowns** of the decision → ==decision variables== $(X_i)$.